utndatasystems/redbench/DETAILS.md

 ## Support Benchmarks

-We combine CEB and JOB to have more distinct templates and query instances to sample from.
+We use the IMDb benchmarks CEB and JOB.
+Both are defined in terms of query templates that can be freely instantiated.
+We use pre-instantiated versions of CEB and JOB, which we combine together for more distinct templates and query instances to sample from.

 &nbsp; | Number of query instances | Number of templates
 --- | --- | ---